enear/enear.github.com/_posts/2019-01-17-future-workloads.md

 ---
 layout: post
-title: Scala concurrency: performance and scheduling of common workloads with Future
+title: "Scala concurrency: performance and scheduling of common workloads with Future"
 author: jguitana
 ---